W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ##### Current career path.

 - Previously consulting UX at niche Digital Transformation Specialist.
-- Now overseeing the design process and involved in the digital transformation of web systems and applications within the Tech Division of The AOT Group and Helloworld Ltd.
+- Now overseeing the design process involving the digital transformation of system and applications across the Tech Division of The AOT Group and Helloworld Ltd.

 ---